valkyron/devi777/README.md

 Have a keen interest in AI and its applications.
 Exploring NLP and Selenium with Java.

 I have a working level proficiency in full-stack web development with Django, DBMS, graphic designing and basic understanding of Arduino applications.
-Follow audio editing/production.
+Follow audio editing/production (FL Studio)

 Have a intermediate level understanding of Data Structures and Algorithms with C++, 5 starred in Problem Solving (Hackerrank) .